Semantics-Aware Hierarchical Consensus Learning for Remote Sensing Image Classification: Introduction

 The key contributions of this work can be summarized as follows:

-\begin{enumerate} \item We define a hierarchical image processing approach to semantic segmentation and scene classification that integrates multi-level classification modules with \ac{DL} backbones, along with trainable projection matrices to model hierarchical semantic relationships. \item We propose a novel self-supervised consensus loss function that enforces consistency across different hierarchical levels, enhancing the semantic coherence of the classification results. \item The proposed method is general and can be applied to any \ac{DL} architecture and hierarchical classification scheme, offering flexibility in defining architecture details. \item We demonstrate the effectiveness of the proposed approach on three \ac{RS} datasets that include images with varying resolutions and different complexities in their hierarchical relationships. \end{enumerate}
+\begin{enumerate} \item We define a hierarchical approach to semantic segmentation and scene classification that integrates multi-level classification modules with \ac{DL} backbones, along with trainable projection matrices to model hierarchical semantic relationships. \item We propose a novel self-consistent consensus loss function that enforces consistency across different hierarchical levels, improving the semantic coherence of the classification results. \item The proposed method is general and can be applied to any \ac{DL} backbone and hierarchical classification scheme, offering flexibility in defining architecture details. \item We demonstrate the effectiveness of the proposed approach on two \ac{RS} datasets that include images with varying resolutions and different complexities in their hierarchical relationships. \end{enumerate}

 The remainder of this paper is organized as follows.
 Section \ref{relatedworks} reviews related works on hierarchical semantic segmentation.
 Section \ref{proposed} details the proposed hierarchical consensus approach.
 The datasets and experimental setup are described in Section \ref{dataset}, while Section \ref{results} presents and discusses the experimental results.
 Finally, Section \ref{conclusion} concludes the paper and outlines future research directions.